nlanson/Yomi/README.md

-# yomi
+# Yomi 📚
-Self-hosted manga server and accompanying web app.
+Self-Hosted Manga Server and Accompanying Web App.

 ## Development
-API Server and Backend Database is currently under development.
-The App will follow.
+The API is currently being developed.
+Development and creation of the Web App will start once the API is somewhat usable.

+The Web App and Server will be run as seperate independent Docker containers.